MultiSafepay/docs/content/payments/methods/banks/request-to-pay/_index.md

     - /payment-methods/request-to-pay/activation/
 ---

 Request to Pay is a Deutsche Bank payment method based on the PSD2 Open Banking API.
-Customers are redirected to Deutsche Bank online banking, authenticate themselves, and authorize a secure SEPA transfer.
+Customers are redirected to Deutsche Bank online banking to authenticate themselves, and authorize a secure SEPA transfer.
 Settlement is instant (if supported) or within 24&nbsp;hours.

 The funds are transferred directly to your business bank account, instead of your MultiSafepay balance, which simplifies reconciliation.